rstropek/ts-angular-workshop/angular/9010-turmrechnen/readme.md

 <img src="error-message.png" width="50%" />

-## Extra point

-You can earn an **extra point** for your grade by creating the solution using [StackBlitz](https://stackblitz.com) and sending me a link to it using a GitHub issue.

 ## Solution

 You can find a sample solution (deliberately without comments) in [*app.component.ts*](app.component.ts), [*app.component.html*](app.component.html) and [*app.component.css*](app.component.css).
 You can try it live on [StackBlitz](https://stackblitz.com/edit/angular-efz4je).
 However, before you take a look at it, try to find your own solution!